nus-cs2103-AY2223S1/tp/docs/_ug/commands/GeneralCommands.md

 **Format**: `help [COMMAND_WORD]`

-> Displays help for FoodRem.
+> Displays help for FoodRem

 ```note
 COMMAND_WORD is strictly any of the following: